Last Updated on June 1, 2023

 Pamela’s Vile refers to Palmersville outside North Shields.

 Doomage creation.
 We never could find any vocal inspiration for this one without being corny.
-Later tapes may have some.
+Still can’t, even on this 2023 version to make it denser and brighter (SP)

 Looking down, I saw that you are bleeding(,) awful.